 We also passed an area that had a ton of spider webs on the ground, highlighted by the mist in the air.

 Shortly after cresting the mountain, we took the side trail to the Audie Murphy monument for a short break.
+Murphy was the most decorated veteran of World War II.
 The monument was a simple stone with a polished edge and text engraving.
 It was surrounded by a larger pile of rocks people had carried up over the years, which were covered in small mementos, including dog tags and even bands from KIA soldiers.

 On our way down the mountain, the fog finally lifted (which Beast only noticed when he realized he wasn't sweating as much as he expected), and we were actually able to see some scenery, a nice change of pace from the grey.